darthbhyrava/wisp/1-public_domain_poems/README.md

 We also share a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1mr6J3EJKkhMU-u__WbzTftUzLuTgz9lhu5S4uGL7Lcs/edit?usp=sharing) version of this data.

-## Individual Poem Files in `.txt` and `.html` Formats
+## Individual Poem Files in `.txt` format

-In addition to the CSV dataset, we provide the individual poem files in two formatting-preserved versions:
+In addition to the CSV dataset, we provide the individual poem files in a formatting-preserved version:

-- **`poem_texts_resiliparse.zip`**: Contains 2,857 plain text files (`.txt`), one per poem, with whitespace and formatting preserved from the original HTMLs using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/).
+- **`poem_texts_resiliparse.zip`**: Contains 2,857 plain text files (`.txt`), one per poem, with whitespace and formatting preserved from original HTML using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/).
 These files attempt to maintain the original line breaks, indentation, and spacing from the Poetry Foundation website (look at WISP-Bench for more details).

-- **`poem_htmls.zip`**: Contains 2,857 HTML files (`.html`), one per poem, preserving the original HTML structure and formatting from the Poetry Foundation website wherever possible.
-These files retain all typographic elements including text formatting, line breaks, indentation, em-spaces, and other HTML-encoded whitespace.

-Both versions correspond exactly to the poems listed in `public_domain_shortlist.txt` and provide researchers with access to the full formatting details that are crucial for analyzing poetic structure and whitespace usage.
+These files correspond exactly to the poems listed in `public_domain_shortlist.txt` and provide researchers with access to the full formatting details that are crucial for analyzing poetic structure and whitespace usage.